Capo80/VaultFS/README.md

 - Umount protection, the filesystem should be detached only on system shutdown;
 - Underlaying block device protection, the user should not be able to interact with the underlying block device after the system is mounted;

-Details on the implementation and feasibility will be added as development continues.
+Details on the implementation are in the [implementation details file](docs/Implemention details of the protections.md).

 ## Disk-Layout